RoboBreizh-RoboCup-Home/manager_pepper/README.md

 A RoboCup task can quickly become complicated to design, especially when you have a lot of execution rules and exceptions to take into account.

-It's possible to generate a custom Petri Net using high level rules.

-**Example for The Carry My Luggage task**

-Write plan file describing high level tasks required to finish the task in a certain orders.
-Multiple orders and possibilities can be added on a single file.
-Example for the carry my luggage available [there](https://github.com/RoboBreizh-RoboCup-Home/manager_pepper/blob/devel/demo_pnp/plans/carry_my_luggage.pnml).

-You can visualise these Petri Nets using **jarp** (Petri Net editor) available on the Petri Net Plans repo:
+You can visualise these Petri Net modelisations using the **Jarp** editor available on the Petri Net Plans repo:
 ```
 # In your computer
 git clone https://github.com/iocchi/PetriNetPlans.git